Isaiah predicts the fall of the Babylonian Empire.

 NLT translation.
 Well, both these things will come upon you in a moment: widowhood and the loss of your children.
 Yes, these calamities will come upon you, despite all your witchcraft and magic.

 witchcraft and magic.
-The Torah forbids God’s people from participating in these things.
+The Torah forbids the LORD God’s people from participating in these things.

 VERSE 10.
 For you have trusted in your wickedness.
 You have said, ‘No one sees me.’
 Your wisdom and your knowledge has perverted you.
 You have said in your heart, ‘I am, and there is no one else besides me.’